httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 there is no common general mechanism.
 The potential problem of client field injection is not at all unique to the functionality of this draft, and it would therefore be inappropriate for this draft to define a one-off solution.
-In the absence of a generic standardized solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against field injection in practice today.
+In the absence of a generic common solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against field injection in practice today.
 Sanitizing the fields is sufficient when properly implemented and is a normative requirement of {{sec}}.